LacunaSoftware/docs/docs.en-us/articles/rest-pki/php/legacy.md

 <a name="print" />
 ### Printer-friendly version

-After the control flow of the sample [PAdES signature with file already on server](#pades) is completed and the link *Donwload a printer-friendly version of the signed file* is clicked, the flow goes to the file [printer-friendly-version.php](https://github.com/LacunaSoftware/RestPkiSamples/blob/master/PHP/legacy/printer-friendly-version.php) with the URL parameter `file` filled.
+After the control flow of the sample [PAdES signature with file already on server](#pades) is completed and the link *Download a printer-friendly version of the signed file* is clicked, the flow goes to the file [printer-friendly-version.php](https://github.com/LacunaSoftware/RestPkiSamples/blob/master/PHP/legacy/printer-friendly-version.php) with the URL parameter `file` filled.